MarioniLab/geneBasisR/README.md

 We evaluate gene panels on next levels:

-a) cell type: for each cell type, we estimate how often cells from the cell type are assigned with the correct cell type based on their neighbors in the 'selection' graph.
+- cell type: for each cell type, we estimate how often cells from the cell type are assigned with the correct cell type based on their neighbors in the 'selection' graph.

-b) cell: for each cell, we compare normalized distances between neighbors in 'true' and 'selection' graphs.
+- cell: for each cell, we compare normalized distances between neighbors in 'true' and 'selection' graphs.

-c) gene: for each gene, we assess imputation accuracy based on the average expression values across cell's neighbors in the 'selection' graph.
+- gene: for each gene, we assess imputation accuracy based on the average expression values across cell's neighbors in the 'selection' graph.

 The wraper function that performs evaluation is `evaluate_library` takes as inputs scRNA-seq data (as a SingleCellExperiment objects, using logcounts) and character vector of gene names, and estimates the quality of the selected library at cell type, cell and gene levels.